 Swedish EdTest, Sweden’s first national EdTech testbed, is now open.
 It has been specifically designed to help businesses sharpen the development of new digital learning services.
-Students and teachers will begin testing the EdTech products in Spring 2020.
+Students and teachers began testing the EdTech products in Spring 2020.
 To get involved in this and future research phases, register your interest today.

-Testing during the fall 2020
+Testing during the Spring 2021

 How will Swedish EdTest help my business?